drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

 ## Re-Recorded Dialogue

-There are two vocal clips in the game of a young lady (presumably the same young lady who removes her shirt) saying "Nice Shot" and "Nice On."
+There are two vocal clips in the game of a young lady (presumably the same who removes her shirt) saying "Nice Shot" and "Nice On."

 ### Japan